 Feline vomiting happens regularly, but it can still be very worrying for a pet owner.
 While vomiting caused by a hairball or mild stomach irritation is perfectly normal, health issues that last for many weeks are not.
 Chronic sickness can sometimes be a sign of a serious medical condition.

-Pay close attention to your cat when they do exhibit signs of sickness because they are unable to tell you that they’re unwell.
+Pay close attention to your cat when it does show signs of sickness because it is unable to tell you that it’s unwell.
 If your cat lacks energy, refuses to eat or drink, vomits blood, and is having bouts of diarrhea, then you instantly know that action needs to be taken.

 In this guide, we are going to take a look at the causes of vomiting in cats.
 We will also let you know when it’s most likely to be a sign of a severe health problem that requires veterinary attention.

 - 1.3 What are the Signs of a Problem?